aaachen/aaachen.github.io/content/posts/A Year of Journaling.md

 In the process of building this, I also went back to organize my old Apple notes; and reading those entries brought back some sense of the times around those pictures.
 I am someone who tends to get easily lost in my head, over some minute details that are hard for me to let go.
 I have always been this way, ever since I was a kid.
 But what's apparent from those journals was an absent-mindedness that got more out of control than the usual.
 Because I was a new college graduate at that time, some of the mental fog came from the natural friction of transitioning into the workforce and adapting to office culture.
 Though amidst the isolated state of the world, it was largely grief that colored that time into whiteness:

-> "The days were an unending funeral, and every little thing became ritualistic in some way... a shadow of the past" - 04-2021
+> "The days were an unending funeral, and every little thing became ritualistic in some way..." - 04-2021

-From interactions with co-workers, to little feedback from managers, events from this world would often tunnel me back to that chapel inside my head; many things kept me there - guilt, shame, loneliness, and I stayed there for a long, long time.
+From interactions with co-workers, to little feedback from managers, events from this world would often tunnel me back to that chapel inside my head; many things kept me there - guilt, shame, loneliness; those shadows of the past gripped onto me, and I stayed there for a long, long time.
 I didn't remember, because I simply wasn't there.

 Slowly throughout those years, it morphed and grew into the fear of letting things go, into the paranoia behind this project.
 It made sense why those pictures bothered me so much.
 I was afraid of making a worse mistake than I've already made as a kid: not paying attention to the people I have and being present when they were right in front of me.